On banking, David Cameron is either clueless or a liar

 “there are those banks that we effectively own, like Royal Bank of Scotland, where actually we have put in some pretty tough controls on pay and bonuses and quite rightly so. ….

 This is simply untrue.
-If any statutory controls actually were put in place (and I don’t think they were; all we’ve had are the woolly and elastic voluntary agreements that came with ‘Project Merlin‘) then RBS has ridden roughshod over them, with the acquiescence of its apparently brain-dead majority owner, UK Financial Investments.
+If statutory controls were put in place (and I don’t think they were; all we’ve had are the woolly and elastic voluntary agreements that came with ‘Project Merlin‘) then RBS has ridden roughshod over them, with the acquiescence of its brain-dead majority owner, UK Financial Investments.

 Cameron then said:-

 “Let’s look at what we actually did with the banks.
 We sat down in a room with them and we drew up Project Merlin which was to say right we won’t go for an extra bonus tax if you agree the bank levy — now raising more than Labour’s bonus tax — if you agree the lending targets to small and large business, done, and if you also accept some rules and some restrictions on bonuses, which they did.